 And, if your browser’s engine fails to interpret the code from the said website, that particular page won’t work well.

-If this is the case, you can simply opt to use Chrome, Firefox, or Opera as these 3 browsers are the most optimized for Canva.
+With that said, if errors occur in Canva, you can simply opt to use Chrome, Firefox, or Opera, as these 3 browsers are the most optimized for Canva.

-But, if switching browsers won’t solve the issue, try clearing your browser’s cache and cookies.
+But, if switching browsers won’t solve the issue and Canva still fails to download, try clearing your browser’s cache and cookies.

 As cache and cookies serve to improve your browsing experience, they occupy more storage.
 What’s worse is that once they accumulate, they tend to become corrupted.